digitaldrummerj/digitaldrummerj.me/content/blog/2017/ng2-add-bootstrap.md

   library to the project to make it easier to style our application.  \n"
 published: true
 series: ["angular2-getting-started"]
-title: Angular 2 - Adding Bootstrap Library
+title: Angular - Adding Bootstrap Library
 ---

+> Note: This post applies to Angular.
+The 2+ version of Angular.

 Welcome to the continuing series on Getting Started with Angular 2.
 In the [previous post][], we created our project using the Angular CLI.
 In this post, we will be adding the [Bootstrap](https://getbootstrap.com/) library to the project to make it easier to style our application.